hstorc/CommentsRecursion/README.md

 # Comments Recursion
-simple recursion solution in C# I had to try after a failing interview
+simple recursion solution in C# I had to try
 <br>
 The problem is how to display comments to a given post, given the option that<br/>
 any comment can have more comments and so on. <br/>